leofthirata/leofthirata/README.md

 Embedded Software Engineer

-Experience in designing and maintaining embedded products (mainly IoT devices) with experience in:
+Experience in designing embedded products (mainly IoT devices) with experience in:
-- Embedded software development;
+- Embedded software development (RTOS with C++);
 - Hardware design (RF and multilayer).

-Working on my way to be a Linux Kernel contributor.

 ---
 #### Most used technologies